-Washington DC is home to Georgetown University, Howard University, George Washington University, American University.
-With University of Maryland at College Park and George Mason University close by, its one of America’s top college regions.
+Washington, DC is home to Howard University, Georgetown University, George Washington University and American University.
+Combined with closely University of Maryland at College Park and George Mason University its one of America’s top collegiate regions.

-More than 10 million Amtrak passengers travel between Washington DC, Baltimore, Philadelphia, NYC, New Haven and Boston each year.
-Train service in the Northeast Corridor is larger than most international airports.
+More than 10 million Amtrak passengers travel between Washington, Baltimore, Philadelphia, Newark, NYC, New Haven, Providence and Boston each year.
+As a result, intercity passenger rail service in the Northeast Corridor is larger than most international airports in America.

-Washington DC metro area with headquarters by BET, Radio One, Fannie Mae, Marriott, Lockheed Martin, Freddie Mac, US Airways, Gannett Publishing and General Dynamics.
+Washington metro area features headquarters by BET, Radio One, Fannie Mae, Marriott, Lockheed Martin, Freddie Mac, Gannett Publishing and General Dynamics.

-Though African American population in Washington DC is declining, it numbers over 1.2 million in the 5.4 million Washington DC Metro Area.
+Though African American population within Washington DC limits is declining, it growing well over 1.2 million in the 5.5 million Washington DC Metro Area.

-The transportation, offices, housing and shopping between the Washington Metro Area and the Baltimore Metro Area have grown so much since 1990, that some urbanologists consider this to be one Consolidated Metro Area.
+The transportation, offices, housing and retail centers between Washington Metro Area and Baltimore Metro Area have grown so much since 1990, that some urbanologists consider this to be one Consolidated Metro Area.

 Washington DC has a long list of African American celebrities, athletes, social ground-breakers and dignitaries born or made their mark here: